Core-periphery structure in networks: a statistical exposition: Statistical inference

-Bayesian inference on networks has seen great progress in areas such as estimation \citep{hoff2002latent, handcock2007}, exponential random graph models \citep{caimo2011, thiemichen2016, tan2020} and community detection \citep{psorakis2011overlapping, morup2012bayesian, van2018bayesian}.
-Bayesian methods for CP structure, however, are far less developed.
-We devote this section to the existing work in this area.
+Bayesian inference on networks has seen great progress in areas such as estimation \cite{hoff2002latent, handcock2007model}, exponential random graph models \cite{caimo2011, thiemichen2016, tan2020} and community detection \cite{psorakis2011overlapping, morup2012bayesian, van2018bayesian}.
+Bayesian methods for the CP structure, however, are far less developed.
+We devote this subsection to the existing work in this area.

-\cite{snijders1997} is one of the earliest investigations of block model networks using Bayesian inference.
-Consider the block model from Section 1 with $n$ nodes and $K=2$ blocks.
-Then the likelihood is